Slow-Fast Policy Optimization: Reposition-Before-Update for LLM Reasoning: Experiments

 \textbf{Models.} We conduct the reasoning rl training with our proposed SFPO on a wide range of models: Qwen2.5-Math-1.5B~\citep{yang2024qwen25mathtechnicalreportmathematical}, DeepSeek-R1-Distill-Qwen-1.5B~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, Qwen3-4B-Base~\citep{yang2025qwen3technicalreport}, Qwen2.5-Math-7B~\citep{yang2024qwen25mathtechnicalreportmathematical}, and DeepSeek-R1-Distill-Qwen-7B~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}.
 For Qwen2.5-Math-1.5B/7B, we set the context length in the training process as 4096 the same as their maximum context length; while for Qwen3-4B-Base and DeepSeek-R1-Distill-Qwen-1.5B/7B, we set the context length as 8192 for the better accuracy-efficiency tradeoff.

 \textbf{Reasoning RL Training.} We conduct the reasoning RL training on two different training datasets to test the effectiveness of SFPO on different scales of dataset.
 The first one is the combination of DAPO training dataset~\citep{yu2025dapoopensourcellmreinforcement} and Math training dataset~\citep{hendrycks2021measuringmathematicalproblemsolving}, which is a total of approximate 24K data.
 The second one is the Skywork-OR1 Math RL training dataset~\citep{he2025skyworkopenreasoner1} with 105k data.
 The training batch size is set to 256, and the number of responses for each question is set to 8 by default.
 The total trianing step is set to 400 by default.
-All the training experiments are done based on verl ~\citep{Sheng_2025} with a single 8xH100 GPUs node.
-More hyperparameters setting for reasoning RL training can be found in ~\appref{app:training_details}.
+All the training experiments are done based on verl ~\citep{Sheng_2025} with a single 8-GPU node.

 \textbf{Baseline and Evaluation.} We compare SFPO with vanilla GRPO and the base model without rl training on six commonly used mathematical reasoning benchmarks with variant difficulty: Math500~\citep{hendrycks2021measuringmathematicalproblemsolving}, AIME24~\citep{aops2024aime}, AIME25~\citep{MAA_AIME_nd_a}, AMC~\citep{aops2024b_amc}, MinervaMath~\citep{lewkowycz2022solving}, Olympiad Bench~\citep{he2024olympiadbench}.
 Each benchmark is evaluated multiple times with rollout temperature being 1, and we report the average Pass@1 accuracy by default.